 It will help you better focus your efforts and get the full benefits of exercise.
 Bringing a water bottle will help you stay hydrated, and if you’re training for an event, such as a marathon or a half-marathon, it will keep you from needing to stop and get more water.

-Whether you're running or training for a triathlon, you have to stay hydrated.
-But, how do you carry water while running?
+How Do You Carry Water While Running?
+Whether you’re running or training for a triathlon, stay hydrated.
+But how do you carry water while running?

 There are plenty of running belts and packs out there, but which is the best one?